sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

-Previously, Bitbucket Cloud repositories had to be added and configured as individual git repositories.
-In Sourcegraph 3.6 we added first class support for connecting [Bitbucket Cloud repositories](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
-In this release, all repositories will be added for the username configured, and teams listed that the Bitbucket Cloud app password grants access to.
+Sourcegraph 3.6 now supports repository syncing for [Bitbucket Cloud](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
+In this initial release, all repositories accessible by the token for the user (including associated teams) will be synced.
+Support for excluding repositories is slated for 3.7.

 ## Improved repository syncing progress UI